 Megamind: What if A Superhero had an Evil Twin?
 Or Wait, What If...
-He Were Ugly?
+He Was Ugly?
 Or No, What If He Walked With a Limp And Needed A Guide Dog?
-No, I Got A Better One....
+No, I Got A Better One...

-The animated films were coming fast and furious in 2010.
-"Toy Story 3" came out and made a billion dollars, "Shrek Forever After" made $750 million, "Tangled" made $600 million... and then there was "Megamind" (2010).
-"Megamind" was a 3D animated superhero parody directed by Tom McGrath from a script by Alan J. Schoolcraft and Brent Simons for DreamWorks Animation.
-It didn't bomb, but it vastly under-performed.
-Big Chief Jeffrey Katzenberg couldn't come out fast enough to say that it wasn't going to get a sequel because its "approach and tone and idea of parody" did not play well overseas.
-It is not a bad film, in fact it is quite enjoyable, but it has a wise-guy sensibility that requires a certain jaded mindset to appreciate fully - or internationally.
+"Megamind" didn't bomb, but it vastly underperformed.
+Big Chief Jeffrey Katzenberg couldn't come out fast enough to say that it wasn't going to get a sequel because its "approach and tone and the idea of parody" did not play well overseas.
+It is not a bad film, in fact, it is quite enjoyable, but it has a wise-guy sensibility that requires a certain jaded mindset to appreciate fully - or internationally.

 |Give me five, bro!|

-This plot probably looked terrific on paper, and the execution is terrific, but "Megamind" plays out its one-joke premise without any surprises.
-If you simply think about the initial idea "a villain needs an adversary to be villainous," the rest of the story just plays out almost automatically.
-The writers probably congratulated themselves during production on such an innovative twist on the superhero genre that had never been tried before, but it hasn't been done before for a reason: it's silly.
-Not to be mean, but your average high school comics book fan could have come up with this story line without too much trouble.
-What if Superman wasn't predestined to be a good guy?
-What if he had a twin?
-What if he were actually a little more like everyone else and had his own interests (does Superman even know what a hobby is?).
-How does Superman know he's supposed to be good, and is there some requirement for him to display that goodness?
 You can almost hear the gears whirring away in the screenwriters' heads: "This vision of a perfect guy without some flaw we can look down upon and feel pity for, it's so, like, 20th Century."
 It's another chip at ("deconstruction of") the question of whether those types of people that we automatically used to look up to are still worthy of respect (the answer invariably being no, because we no longer automatically respect any entire group).
 If those are the sorts of comic-book-geek questions or social attitudes that delight you, well, this film will astound and delight, otherwise, it likely won't - the latter seeming to be the general consensus.
-The chain of though I just described is why there will be a high likelikhood that you will say/think something along the lines of, "Will Ferrell was okay, but the story was kind of stupid" after you watch "Megamind."
+The chain of thought I just described is why there will be a high likelihood that you will say/think something along the lines of, "Will Ferrell was okay, but the story was kind of stupid" after you watch "Megamind."